BakedP0tato/zzbot/README.md

 # zzbot 2.0
-I returned to researching discord API after 9 months
-I ditched the old zzbot because it is too messy
+I returned to researching discord API after 9 months\n I ditched the old zzbot because it is too messy